ahoym/SortingAlgorithms/README.md

 + For Teaching Sorts

+Variant of bubble sort.
 For every pass, elements are first sorted increasingly, followed by being sorted decreasingly in a reverse iteration.
 Similar to and marginally better than Bubble Sort, but sorts in both directions per pass.
 Because of the bi-directionality, it takes cares of "turtles" better.
 Turtles are when smaller elements are at the end of the array in bubble sort, which significantly slows performance.

 Heap Sort
 =========